Exeed Yaoguang: Malaysia

 The Omoda C9 was previewed in Malaysia in September 2024 and was launched on 6 December 2024 under the Jaecoo brand.
-It is available in 2WD and AWD variants, both variants are powered by a 2.0-litre turbocharged petrol engine.
+Locally assembled in Shah Alam plant, it is available with 2WD and AWD variants, both variants are powered by a 2.0-litre turbocharged petrol engine.

+In March 2026, the PHEV petrol plug-in hybrid model with all-wheel drive was introduced in Malaysia.
+The PHEV model was initially imported from China for a limited run of 50 units, followed by local assembly in the Shah Alam plant.
+During the same month, the Matte Black Limited Edition model powered by the 2.0-litre turbocharged petrol was also made available.

 New Zealand

 The Omoda C9 went on sale in New Zealand on 3 July 2025, in the sole Virtue variant, powered by the 1.5-litre turbocharged petrol plug-in hybrid (SHS) powertrain with all-wheel drive.

 South Africa

 The Omoda C9 was launched in South Africa on 11 October 2024, with two trim levels: Inspire (2WD) and Explore (AWD), it is powered by a 2.0-litre turbocharged petrol engine (400T), and comes with an Aisin 8-speed automatic transmission.
-The PHEV petrol plug-in hybrid model with all-wheel drive was added in June 2025 for the Explore trim.
+The PHEV petrol plug-in hybrid model with all-wheel drive was launched in South Africa on 9 June 2025 for the Explore trim.